-London attack: Raids across UK as Westminster attacker identified
+London attack inquiry focuses on radicalization

 Vigils and defiance

-The attack was the first mass-casualty terrorist outrage in Britain since 2005 when 52 people died in the July 7 bomb attacks on the London public transportation system.

-London Mayor Sadiq Khan told CNN that the city was protected by the best police and security services in the world.
-"I'm confident that we are doing all that we can to keep our city safe, to keep Londoners safe and to keep visitors safe," he said.
-Extra police officers will be patrolling London, he said.

-A vigil was held Thursday in a show of solidarity and mourning for the victims.
+A vigil was held in London Thursday in a show of solidarity and mourning for the victims.

 "We come together as Londoners tonight to remember those who have lost their lives and all those affected by the horrific attack yesterday.
-But also to send a clear message, Londoners will never be cowed by terrorism," Khan told the crowd.
+But also to send a clear message, Londoners will never be cowed by terrorism," London Mayor Sadiq Khan told the crowd.

+A fundraising campaign for attack victims started by a Muslim man who witnessed the incident has already raised over $25,000, according to its website.

+Muddassar Ahmed said he started the "Muslims United for London" campaign to show "we all stand with fellow Londoners during these difficult times and want to extend our support by raising funds to help with the immediate, short-term needs of the victims and their families."